How to give design feedback that actually gets actioned

 7. Keep the thread where the work is

 When feedback lives next to the design instead of in a separate doc, nobody loses the context and nobody re-explains it.
-That’s the whole reason Pogpin pins comments to the page itself.
+Threaded replies and @mentions resolve in real time, so the conversation stays attached to the pin — that’s the whole reason Pogpin anchors comments to the object itself, whether it’s a web page, a PDF, an image or a video frame.